Dimtemp/PowerShell-training/200-WMI-and-CIM.md

 ## Task 2: Filtering WMI Objects
 1. Run this command: ```Get-WmiObject –Class Win32_Service```
 1. This displays all services.
-1. Run this command: ```Get-WmiObject –Class Win32_Service -Filter "Name LIKE 'Sp%'"
+1. Run this command: ```Get-WmiObject –Class Win32_Service -Filter "Name LIKE 'Sp%'"```
-1. Remember the PowerShell saying "Filter left, Format right"?
-Now we're filterin at the source.
 1. Pay special attention to the spelling and punctuation.
-Als notice the alternative filter.
-You might expect Name -LIKE Sp*, but instead we use Name LIKE 'Sp%'.
+Also notice the alternative filter.
+You might expect **Name -LIKE Sp*,** but instead we use **Name LIKE 'Sp%'**.
 This is because this is a WMI filter, which has it's own language: WMI Query Language (WQL).
+1. Remember the PowerShell saying "Filter left, Format right"?
+Now we're filtering at the source.

 ## Task 3: WMI Methods